Skip to main content

 What Shouldn’t I Recycle?

-When you prepare your cardboard for drop-off at a centre like CopperRock, you need to make sure that the load has been completely cleared of non-recyclable items and materials.
+When you prepare your cardboard for drop-off at a centre, you need to make sure that the load has been completely cleared of non-recyclable items and materials.
 This means that you need to make sure that the plastic wrapping has been removed, any boxes have been emptied of polystyrene foam, and that any tape has been torn off from cardboard or paper.

-If your waste hasn’t been sorted by the time you reach our Waste & Recycling centre, an additional charge will incur.
+If your waste hasn’t been sorted by the time you reach our a recycling centre, an additional charge will incur.
 This is because the process of sorting will be given to our team, who are paid for their labour.
 So to avoid this cost, make sure that your recycling is completely clear of non-recyclables before you pay us a visit.
 And don’t try to sneak in anything that doesn’t belong – trust us, we’ve seen it all!

 The Importance of Responsible Recycling